 Table 1 presents statistics for key variables in our estimation sample.
 We note several significant characteristics of the data.
 First, the policyholders in the estimation sample have generally high average household incomes (\$197,000), credit scores (798), and home values (\$977,500).
 Despite this fact, the typical policyholder is underinsured against a total loss before and after the fire, a fact that we document in detail in the following section.
 There is substantial heterogeneity across policyholders.
 Policyholders at the 75th percentiles are fully insured (according to both pre-fire and post-fire coverage ratios).
 There is also significant variation in homeowners insurance premiums per dollar of coverage, with policyholders at the 75th percentile of premiums per \$100 of coverage paying 75% more than those at the 25th percentile.
-The existence of wide variation in premiums per dollar of coverage across policyholders helps motivate the insurance choice model described later in this paper.

-4 RESULTS
+4 Results

 This section describes the extent of underinsurance before detailing the policyholder and insurer factors that predict more or less underinsurance.
-This section also documents the consequences of underinsurance, in terms of rebuilding outcomes.
+This section also documents the consequences of underinsurance on rebuilding outcomes.
 The next section investigates the mechanisms.